wejendorp/dorp.io/_posts/2018-08-04-package-sanity.md

 behavior, and ignore certain types of mismatches, such as symlinked packages.

-But by either disabling the `prestart` script or specifying the version manually while testing, we can test without the check getting in the way.
+But by either disabling the `prestart` script or specifying the version manually while testing, we can test without the check getting in the wahy.